codefellows/seattle-dotnet-401d2/Group-Agreement.md

   4. Git process: What is your Git flow?
 How many people must review a PR?
 Who merges PRs?
   5. Any thing else you feel is important: expectations around work times, standup times, taking breaks/seeking help when you're stuck, etc.
   - Invite Amanda to the Google Document
-  - Once approved, the instructional team will direct you on next steps....

 ### GitHub setup
 Next up: time to get set up in GitHub.